var2dan/filemanager/installation.md

 The easiest way to get started is using this with Caddy web server.
 You just need to download Caddy from its [official website](https://caddyserver.com/download) with `http.filemanager` plugin enabled.
 For more information about the plugin itself, please refer to its [documentation](https://caddyserver.com/docs/http.filemanager).

+If you're building Caddy from source, you should import `github.com/hacdias/filemanager/caddy/filemanager` for File Manager, `github.com/hacdias/filemanager/caddy/hugo` for Hugo and `github.com/hacdias/filemanager/caddy/jekyll` for Jekyll.

 ## Docker

 File Manager is also available on Docker through [Docker Hub](https://hub.docker.com/r/hacdias/filemanager/).
 To install it, run: